ashiswin/modelgen/README.md

 ### Prerequisites

-This project only has one dependency, mysql-connector.
-Install it with
+This project depends on the following packages:

 ```
 pip install mysql-connector
+pip install pattern
 ```

 It was written for Python 2.7, but can work with slight modifications in Python 3+.